Drawing of psycodelic leaves

 Investment & Pricing

-Superbills available
+Superbills available depending on clinician.

-Preparation & Intention Session:
+Preparation & Intention Sessions

 $150-$185 per 60-min session